Kenyans Living Abroad

 Any other conditions to be met?

-• The mentioned goods for exemption must be shipped and imported into Kenya within ninety (90) days of the date arrival of the passenger or such further period not exceeding (360) three hundred and sixty days from such arrival as the Commissioner may allow.
+• The mentioned goods for exemption must be shipped and imported into Kenya within ninety (90) days of the date of arrival of the passenger, or such further period not exceeding three hundred and sixty (360) days from such arrival as the Commissioner may allow.

-• Where any person who has been granted an exemption under returning resident basis changes residence to a place outside Kenya within ninety days from the date of his arrival, he shall export his personal or household effects within thirty days, or such further period not exceeding sixty days from the date he changes his residence to a place outside a Partner State, as the Commissioner may allow, otherwise duty becomes payable from the date of importation.
+• Where any person who has been granted an exemption under returning-resident basis changes residence to a place outside Kenya within ninety days from the date of arrival, they shall export their personal or household effects within thirty days, or such further period not exceeding sixty days from the date they change residence to a place outside a Partner State, as the Commissioner may allow; otherwise duty becomes payable from the date of importation.

 • The vehicle must not be more than eight years old from the date of manufacture.

-• Evidence of travel (i.e. Passport or an appropriate travel documentation)
+• Evidence of travel (i.e., passport or appropriate travel documentation).

-• The individual must not have enjoyed a similar exemption within last four years
+• The individual must not have enjoyed a similar exemption within the last four years.

-• The household goods and personal effects should have been in personal use by the person in his/her previous residence before return to Kenya.
+• The household goods and personal effects should have been in personal use by the person in their previous residence before return to Kenya.

-Guidelines for Returning Residents from Countries that Operate Left Hand Drive Vehicles
+Guidelines for Returning Residents from Countries that Operate Left-Hand Drive (LHD) Vehicles

 1. The person must be bona fide changing residence from a place outside Kenya to a place within Kenya.

-2. The returning resident must provide proof of ownership and usage of the previously owned left hand drive vehicle for at least twelve months before changing residence
+2. The returning resident must provide proof of ownership and usage of the previously owned left-hand drive (LHD) vehicle for at least twelve months before changing residence.

-3. The returning resident must provide proof of disposal (transfer of ownership) of the previously owned left hand drive vehicle before changing residence from the former country residence.
+3. The returning resident must provide proof of disposal (transfer of ownership) of the previously owned LHD vehicle before changing residence from the former country of residence.

-4. The replacement right hand vehicle should have the current retail-selling price (CRSP) not exceeding that of the previously owned Left hand drive vehicle.
+4. The replacement right-hand drive (RHD) vehicle should have a value not exceeding that of the previously owned LHD vehicle.

-7. Load carrying vehicle of load carrying capacity exceeding two tonnes.
+• Load-carrying vehicle of load-carrying capacity exceeding two tonnes.

-8. The replacement vehicle must comply with the KEBS requirements of Legal Notice No.78 of 15th July 2005 and KS1515:2000 Kenya Standard Code of Practice for inspection of Road Vehicles.
-In particular, the replacement vehicle:
+• Comply with KEBS requirements of Legal Notice No. 78 of 15th July 2005 and KS1515:2000 (Kenya Standard Code of Practice for inspection of road vehicles), including:

-9. Must be less than 8 years old from the year of first registration.
+• Being less than 8 years old from the year of first registration;

-12. Evidence or proof of travel (Passport or any authorized travel document)
+6. Evidence or proof of travel (passport or any authorized travel document).

-13. The returning resident must provide residency/work permits
+7. The returning resident must provide residency/work permits.

-14. The replacement motor vehicle must be imported into Kenya within ninety days of return of the person or such further period not exceeding three hundred and sixty days as may be approved by the Commissioner Customs & Border Control.
+8. The replacement motor vehicle must be imported into Kenya within ninety days of return of the person or such further period not exceeding three hundred and sixty days as may be approved by the Commissioner, Customs & Border Control.

-15. The individual must not have enjoyed a similar exemption within last four years.
+9. The individual must not have enjoyed a similar exemption within the last four years.

-17. The country which one is returning from must be operating left hand drive vehicles.
+11. The country which one is returning from must be operating left-hand drive vehicles.

-18. Where any person who has been granted exemption changes residence to a place outside Kenya within ninety days from the date of arrival, shall export the motor vehicle within thirty days, or such further period, not exceeding sixty days otherwise tax shall become due and payable from the date of importation.
+12. Where any person who has been granted exemption changes residence to a place outside Kenya within ninety days from the date of arrival, they shall export the motor vehicle within thirty days, or such further period not exceeding sixty days; otherwise tax shall become due and payable from the date of importation.

 The following supporting documents should be attached including but not limited to: